mhansen/graphviz-docs/_attrs/searchsize.md

 - int
 used_by: G
 ---
-During network simplex, maximum number of edges with negative cut values to search when looking for one with minimum cut value.
+During network simplex, the maximum number of edges with negative cut values to search when looking for one with minimum cut value.